nixpig/anocir/README.md

 > [!CAUTION]
 > This is an experimental project.
 Feel free to have a look around, but **don't use it in anything that even resembles production**.

-This is currently a personal project, so I'm not currently interested in taking code contributions.
+This is currently a personal project, so I'm not interested in taking code contributions.
 However, if you have any comments/suggestions/feedback, do feel free to leave them in [issues](https://github.com/nixpig/brownie/issues).

 ## Installation